nvpro-samples/vk_gaussian_splatting/README.md

 We envision this project as a **testbed** to explore and compare various approaches to real-time visualization of **3D Gaussian Splatting (3DGS) [[Kerbl2023](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)]** and related evolutions.
 By evaluating various techniques and optimizations, we aim to provide valuable insights into **performance, quality, and implementation trade-offs** when using the **Vulkan API**.

 This new version of the sample introduces two new pipelines, a **ray tracing** and a **hybrid** one in addition to the original **rasterization** one.
-Since the documentation is getting more elaborated, we reorganized and splitted the documentation as described hereafter. *For a good general understanding we strongly recommend to read those pages in order*.
+Since the documentation is getting more elaborated, we reorganized and split the documentation as described hereafter. *For a good general understanding we strongly recommend to read those pages in order*.

 1. The present **readme.md**, will get you **up and running** with the software, point out where to **get sample scenes** and how to **open your first scene**.
 It also centralizes the bibliographic references for all the sub pages.
 2. The [Vulkan Gaussian Splatting Overview](./doc/overview_of_vk_gaussian_splatting.md) page will drive you through the different elements of the user interface and the functionalities of the software. *Some important points are introduced in this page*.